gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/index.md

 ### Importing Schematic Sheets

-If you have an existing `.Sch` file you wish to add to your project, navigate to the parent schematic sheet you want to add the sheet to, and click _Place->Hierarchechal Sheet_.
+If you have an existing `.Sch` file you wish to add to your project, navigate to the parent schematic sheet you want to add the sheet to, and click _Place->Hierarchical Sheet_.
 Replace the contents in the _file name_ box with the existing file, give it a logical _sheet name_ and click o.k.
 KiCAD will then prompt you saying "Filename already exists.
 Link sheet name to this file?".
 Click yes and you're done!

+### Schematic Page Templates

+Click File->Page Settings to open the `Page Settings` window.
+You can select a template file for the `Page layout description file` field.
+The file must end in `.kicad_wks`.

 ## Libraries